 You can add to a century of community science data by signing up for a count near you.

-A map view of the circles expected to be included in the 118th CBC can be found here.
-If you're interested in participating next season, check out the map to find a count near you; more circles will be added as they are approved.
+A map view of the circles expected to be included in the 120th CBC is available here.
+If you're interested in participating this season, check out the map to find a count near you; more circles will be added as they are approved.
 Green and yellow circles are open for new participants, and red circles are full.
-Please note online registration was not available for the 118th Count—please contact compilers by email using the information from the pop-ups on the map.
+Online registration is not available—please contact compilers by email using the information from the pop-ups on the map.

 Since the Christmas Bird Count began over a century ago, it has relied on the dedication and commitment of volunteers like you.
 Please keep reading to learn more about the Christmas Bird Count.

 When does the count happen?